rob-sullivan/ai/README.md

-# ai repo
+# Artificial Intelligence Projects and Code

-## Artificial Intelligence Text Classification
+## AI Text Classification
 Training a supervised learning algorithm for text classification using a TextClassification dataset and pytorch.

 ## Artificial Intelligence A-Z Course